-In California and Los Angeles, a person can be charged with a DUI if their Blood Alcohol Concentration (BAC) is 0.08% or above, or if they are driving under the influence of drugs, alcohol or both.
+In California, and Los Angeles, a person can be charged with a DUI if their Blood Alcohol Concentration (BAC) is 0.08% or above, or if they are driving under the influence of drugs, alcohol or both.
 Drugs include both illegal substances as well as prescription medicine that can cause someone to be under the influence while operating a motor vehicle.
-See DUI laws here.
+See current California DUI laws here.

 There are many strategies that Attorney Ross Erlich can use to fight your DUI arrest.
 Some examples include: